openshift-integration/camel-k-example-jdbc/readme.didact.md

 ### Prepare the database

 For this tutorial, we're using a `Postgres` database service named `postgresql` deployed in the same `camel-k-jdbc` project.
 In order to configure the `JDBC` you will need to get the following settings: the `JDBC url`, `driver`, `username` and `password`.
-You may require assistance from your database administrator if you're not managing directly the database instance.
+You may require assistance from your database administrator if you are not managing directly the database instance.

+To set up the database tables and some test data you can use the sample postgres database available at the [Apache Camel K upstream database examples](https://github.com/apache/camel-k/tree/release-1.8.x/examples/databases/postgres-deploy)

-If you are using the Postgres instance mentioned above, you will setup the credentials as part of the deployment process.
+If you are using the Postgres instance mentioned above, you will set up the credentials as part of the deployment process.

 > **NOTE**: make sure your Openshift cluster have connectivity with your database if it's deployed outside the cluster.